Ge0/chattymarkov/README.md

 ## Contribute

-If you want to add some support to a database, please make a pull request!
+If you want to add some support to a database or redesign the library, please make a pull request so we can discuss about it.

 ## Todo

-  * Provide a better interface for databases (everything is grouped in the `database` module; that is maybe wrong)
-  * Release some decent package.
+  * Support other databases?